Α-Lactalbumin: PCOS

+Cancer

-Cancer: There has been extensive research on apoptotic effects that alpha-lactalbumin potentially has when it forms a complex with oleic acid called HAMLET (Human alpha-lactalbumin made lethal to tumor cells).
+There has been extensive research on apoptotic effects that α-lactalbumin potentially has when it forms a complex with oleic acid called HAMLET (Human alpha-lactalbumin made lethal to tumor cells).
 This HAMLET complex disrupts the structure of the membrane when bound, promoting cell death to protect the integrity of the organism.
 This complex can translocate into the nuclei of cancerous cells, but not of healthy cells.
-When in cancer cells, this protein-OA complex has been shown to slow the progression of tumors in numerous studies.
-Alpha-lactalbumins native state does not show these same anti-cancer functions, so it is likely that the oleic acid expresses the apoptotic functions while the alpha-lactalbumin is responsible for targeting the specific cells lines such as colon, bladder, and glioblastoma cancer cells.
+When in cancer cells, this protein-OA complex has been shown to slow the progression of tumors in numerous studies. α-Lactalbumin's native state does not show these same anti-cancer functions, so it is likely that the oleic acid expresses the apoptotic functions while the α-lactalbumin is responsible for targeting the specific cells lines such as colon, bladder, and glioblastoma cancer cells.